Diamondrubix/cs342Homework4/Game4/README.md

-I added the Armor functionality to the game and all the supporting functionalities such as modifications to the GDF file format, the parser in the Game class for both special Artifact and Place types, and added methods in the Character class to support equipping the armor.
-Lastly, I added javadoc documentation for my classes.
+I added the Armor functionality to the game and all the supporting functionalities such as modifications to the GDF file format, the parser in the Game class for both special Artifact and Place types, and added some methods in the Character class to support equipping the armor.
+Lastly, I added javadoc documentation for some classes.